- Clinical science

 - External hemorrhoids

-Hemorrhoids are not varicose veins (= widening of the veins)!
-However, anorectal varices do exist, e.g., following portal hypertension!
-The terms anorectal varices and hemorrhoids are often used interchangeably, but this is incorrect!
+Hemorrhoids are not varicose veins (widening of the veins)!
+However, anorectal varices do exist and may occur, e.g., as a result of portal hypertension.
+The terms anorectal varices and hemorrhoids are often used interchangeably, but this is incorrect.

 - Internal hemorrhoids